sashmlv/neonemacs/README.md

 *This project will never be claim complete or not buggy.*

 ### Features:
+* Packages autoinstallation;
-* Long undo-tree history, that not lost between sessions.
+* Long undo-tree history, that not losts between sessions;
-* Multiple cursors.
+* Multiple cursors;
-* Tern mode for javascript development (now support only linux systems)
+* Tern mode for javascript development (now support only linux systems);
 * ...

 ### Usage:
-* Clean your b
+* Clean your "~/.emacs.d/" directory;
-"~/.emacs.d/" directory;
 * Move file "init.el" from "configs" directory, into "~/.emacs.d/" directory;
 * Set in file "~/.emacs.d/init.el" full path to file "index.el", which in "configs" directory;
-* Set in file "index.el", which in "configs" directory, variable "configs_dir", which is full path to "config" directory;
+* Set in file "index.el", which in "configs" directory, variable "configs_dir", which is full path to "configs" directory;
-* Set your prefer font, theme, and other configs in "index.el" (for apply theme completely, before remove file "~/.emacs.d/emacs.desktop");
+* Set your prefer font, theme, and other configs in "index.el" (for apply theme completely, remove file "~/.emacs.d/emacs.desktop");
 * Overview all keybindings and other stuff in each config file, and set your prefer;
 * Create your custom config file, and require it in "index.el";
 * Now you can walk through code;